-- providing strategic guidance to the management team, including contributing to the development of and approving the corporate strategy; - 2. reviewing and approving business plans, the annual budget and financial plans, including available resources and major capital expenditure initiatives; - 3. overseeing and monitoring: - a. organisational performance and the achievement of the Group's strategic goals and objectives; and - b. progress of major capital expenditures and other significant corporate projects including any acquisitions or divestments; - 4. monitoring financial performance including approval of the annual and half-year financial reports and liaison with the Company's auditors; - 5. appointment, performance assessment and, if necessary, removal of the Managing Director; - 6. ratifying the appointment and removal of and contributing to the performance assessment of
+providing strategic guidance to the management team, including contributing to the development of and approving the corporate strategy;

-- members of the senior management team; - 7. ensuring there are effective management processes in place and approving major corporate initiatives: - 8. enhancing and protecting the reputation of the Group; and - 9. overseeing the operation of the Group's systems for compliance and risk management and reporting to shareholders.
+- 2. reviewing and approving business plans, the annual budget and financial plans, including available resources and major capital expenditure initiatives; - overseeing and monitoring organisational performance and the achievement of the Group's strategic goals and objectives and progress of major capital expenditures and other significant corporate projects including any acquisitions or divestments; - 4. monitoring financial performance including approval of the annual and half-year financial reports and liaison with the Company's auditors; - 5. appointing and, if necessary, removing the Chief Executive Officer; - 6. assessing the performance and determining the remuneration of the Chief Executive Officer; - 7. ratifying the appointment and removal of and contributing to the performance assessment of members of the senior management team; - 8. approving remuneration policies and the remuneration of senior executives; - 9. approving remuneration of directors within limits approved by shareholders; - 10. ensuring there are effective management processes in place and approving major corporate initiatives; - 11. enhancing and protecting the reputation of the Group; and - 12. overseeing the operation of the Group's systems for compliance and risk management and reporting to shareholders.